grace-ortiz/cse15l-lab-reports/lab3.md

 ## Part 2 - Researching Commands ##
 4 command line options for **grep**:
-- grep -i. (n.d).
+- ```grep -i```. (n.d).
 Ignore case.
 Manual page.
 Retrieved from the terminal.
     ```
     [user@sahara ~/docsearch/technical/biomed]$ grep -i phosphatase 1471-2105-3-22.txt
           Phosphatase in Activated Cells )
     ```
-    - -i ignores the case of matching lines, so even though we are searching for "phosphatase", it matches with the line containing "Phosphatase" as well since we are ignoring the case change of the 'p'.
+    - ```-i``` ignores the case of matching lines, so even though we are searching for "phosphatase", it matches with the line containing "Phosphatase" as well since we are ignoring the case change of the 'p'.
     ```
     [user@sahara ~/docsearch/technical/911report]$ grep -i california chapter-7.txt
             FIRST ARRIVALS IN CALIFORNIA